MarsMwau/BOTBATTLR/README.md

 ## Contributing

-Contributions to Bot Army are welcome!
+Contributions to The Bot Plug are welcome!
 If you have suggestions for new features, find a bug, or want to contribute code, please feel free to open an issue or submit a pull request.

 ## License

-Bot Army is licensed under the [MIT license].
+The Bot Plug is licensed under the [MIT license].